-According to The National Association of Realtors, adding a fireplace can raise your home value by as much as $12,000.
+Adding a fireplace can raise your home value by as much as 6-12%.
 But is it always worth the investment?
 The solid answer is: sometimes.
 Keep reading to find out more.

 Fireplaces vary in style, heat sources, and price.
 Let’s take a closer look at the different types of fireplaces available to homeowners.

 Gas fireplaces are most commonly found in homes ranging around $450,000.
 They’re a great way to enjoy the heat and ambiance of a fire without the mess.
 Since they’re gas-powered, these fireplaces are enclosed and don’t require wood to run.

 Thus, no ashes, smoke in the house, or opening and closing a flue.
 Gas fireplace owners can create a warm, cozy fire by simply flipping a switch.

 Gas fireplaces cost anywhere from $2,000 to $5,000.